gbif/analytics/README.md

 - Add the new snapshot name to ```hive/process/build_prepare_script.sh``` in the same way as above.
 - Replace the last element of "temporalFacetSnapshots" in R/graph/utils.R with your new snapshot.
 Follow the formatting in use, e.g. 2015-01-19
 - Make sure the version of epsg used in the latest occurrence project pom.xml is the same as the one that the script ```hive/normalize/create_tmp_interp_tables.sh``` fetches.
 Do that by checking the pom.xml (hopefully still at: https://github.com/gbif/occurrence/blob/master/pom.xml) for the geotools.version.
 That version should be the same as what's in the shell script (at time of writing the geotools.version was 12.1 and the script line was ```curl -L 'http://download.osgeo.org/webdav/geotools/org/geotools/gt-epsg-hsql/12.1/gt-epsg-hsql-12.1.jar' > /tmp/gt-epsg-hsql.jar```)
-- If you're planning on using the country reports results generated during the build.sh run, you have to update the R/generate_indesign_merge_csv_for_mac.R script with the start and end dates of your report, as well as how many countries per csv you want
+- If you're planning on using the country reports results generated during the build.sh run, you have to update the R/generate_indesign_merge_csv_for_mac.R script with:
+  - the start and end dates of your report
+  - how many countries per csv you want
+  - the name of the root drive on the apple computer that will run the indesign merge (often "Macintosh HD" or "Macintosh SSD")
+  - make sure you've read the README in the R/country-reports directory and created the Google Analytics token and database file
 - From the root (analytics) directory you can now run the build.sh script to run all the HBase and Hive table building, build all the master csv files, which are in turn processed down to per country csvs, then generate the figures and the final json file needed by gbif.org/analytics.
 Note that this will take up to 48 hours and is unfortunately error prone, so all steps could also be run individually.
 In any case it's probably best to run all parts of this script on a machine in the secretariat and ideally in a "screen" session.
 To run it all do:

   ```build.sh -runHbase -runHive -runHadoop -runPrepare -runFigures -runJson```